See Disclaimer regarding information on this site. Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

-Accurate and prompt diagnosis, treatment with intravenous (IV) antibiotics, and surgery to remove dead tissue are all important for treating necrotizing fasciitis.
-Since the blood supply to the infected tissue is impaired, antibiotics cannot penetrate into the infected tissue.
-As a result, surgery to remove the dead, damaged, or infected tissue is the cornerstone of treatment for necrotizing fasciitis.
-In addition, early surgical treatment may minimize tissue loss, eliminating the need for amputation of the infected extremity.
+Accurate and prompt diagnosis, treatment with intravenous (IV) antibiotics, and surgery to remove dead tissue are vital in treating necrotizing fasciitis.
+As the blood supply to the infected tissue becomes impaired, antibiotics often cannot penetrate the infected tissue.
+Therefore, surgery to remove the dead, damaged, or infected tissue is the primary treatment for necrotizing fasciitis.
+Early surgery may minimize tissue loss, eliminating the need for amputation of the infected body part.
 The choice of antibiotics will likely depend on the particular bacteria involved.
-Supplemental oxygen, fluids, and medicines may be needed to raise the blood pressure.
-Hyperbaric oxygen therapy and intravenous immunoglobulin may also be considered, but their use in patients with NF is considered controversial by some.
+In addition, supplemental oxygen, fluids, and medicines may be needed to raise the blood pressure.
+Hyperbaric oxygen therapy and IV immunoglobulin may also be considered, but their use in patients with necrotizing fasciitis is controversial.

 Last updated: 4/13/2016